api3dao/oev-docs/docs/oev/index.md

 <!-- TODO: Update discord and Twitter link -->

-1. Learn More: Dive deeper into OEV by reading the [OEV Litepaper](https://raw.githubusercontent.com/api3dao/oev-litepaper/main/oev-litepaper.pdf).
+1. Dive deeper into OEV by reading the
+   [OEV Litepaper](https://raw.githubusercontent.com/api3dao/oev-litepaper/main/oev-litepaper.pdf).
-2. Explore Integration: Check out our [integration guide](/dapis/guides/) to see how you can implement OEV in your dApp.
+2. Check out our [integration guide](/dapis/guides/) to see how you can implement OEV in your dApp.
-3. Join the Community: Connect with other developers and OEV enthusiasts in our [Discord channel](#).
+3. Connect with other developers and OEV enthusiasts in our [Discord channel](#).
-4. Stay Updated: Follow API3 on [Twitter](#) for the latest news and updates on OEV.
+4. Follow API3 on [Twitter](#) for the latest news and updates on OEV.